-This Privacy Statement and its sub-pages describe our general privacy and data processing practices, where we collect personal data gathered (1) through use of our websites or mobile apps that post, display or link to this Privacy Statement (“Sites”), (2) through downloadable applications accessed from mobile devices with respect to which this Privacy Statement is posted or linked ("Mobile Apps"), (3) from individuals who engage regarding our or our clients services or individuals within our clients’, business partners’, suppliers’ and other organizations with which we have or contemplate a business relationship (“Services”), or (4) by any other mode of interacting with you relating to our communications, such as online or offline newsletters and magazines (“Communication”) as referenced in this Privacy Statement.
+This Privacy Statement and its sub-pages describe our general privacy and data processing practices, where we collect personal data gathered (1) through use of our websites or mobile apps that post, display, or link to this Privacy Statement (“Sites”), (2) through downloadable applications accessed from mobile devices with respect to which this Privacy Statement is posted or linked ("Mobile Apps"), (3) from individuals who engage regarding our or our clients services or individuals within our clients’, business partners’, suppliers’ and other organizations with which we have or contemplate a business relationship (“Services”), or (4) by any other mode of interacting with you relating to our communications, such as online or offline newsletters and magazines (“Communication”) as referenced in this Privacy Statement.

 This Privacy Statement also explains the choices and rights individuals have regarding their personal data.
-We also have implemented global policies, along with standards and procedures, as part of our Global Data Protection & ePrivacy Program for our consistent handling, sharing and protecting personal data.
+We also have implemented global policies, along with standards and procedures, as part of our Global Data Protection & ePrivacy Program for our consistent handling, sharing, and protecting personal data.
 Some of our other websites may include additional or different privacy statements, and if a different privacy statement applies, we will disclose this to you.

 This Privacy Statement covers the following areas:

-1.1 We may collect information, including personal data, that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with our existing or potential employees, clients, client constituents or customers, business contacts, strategic alliances, suppliers, shareholders and Site users.
+1.1 We may collect information, including personal data, that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with our existing or potential employees, clients, client constituents, or customers, business contacts, strategic alliances, suppliers, shareholders, and Site users.

 1.2 Generally, we collect the below-mentioned information and personal data categories.
-If the data we collect are not listed in this Privacy Statement, we will give individuals, when required by law, appropriate notice of which other data will be collected and how they will be used.
+If the data we collect is not listed in this Privacy Statement, we will give individuals, when required by law, appropriate notice of which other data will be collected and how they will be used.